Helmut Benthaus: VfB Stuttgart

 After his time in Basel Benthaus joined German club VfB Stuttgart for the 1982–83 season.
 In his first season with his new club the team ended the championship with 48 points in third position in the league table, four points behind both Hamburger SV (champions) and Werder Bremen (runners-up).
 Stuttgart had won 20 games, drawn eight and had been beaten six times.
 In the 1983–84 season Benthaus and his team ended the season again with 48 points, level with Hamburg and Borussia Mönchengladbach.
 Stuttgart won championship with the better goal difference.
 Benthaus stayed in Stuttgart for another season, but the reigning champions ended the 1984–85 season in the second half of the league table in tenth position with 33 points.

 Return to Basel

 Benthaus left Stuttgart in the summer of 1985 and rejoined Basel.
 In the meantime Basel had ended the three previous championships in the lower half of the table.
 In the previous season, during the winter break, manager Ernst August Künnecke was sacked and Emil Müller was appointed as caretaker manager up until the end of the season.

 In their 1985–86 season Basel ended the championship in tenth position. in their 1986–87 season they finished in twelfth position and had to compete in the Nationalliga A/B Play-outs.
 They won these play-outs and remained in Nationalliga A. Benthaus retired at the end of this season.

+Managerial statistics

+NOTE: The Cup of the Alps is not included as it is not classified as a competitive tournament.